jankaszel/hyperwell-thesis/chapters/discussion.md

 Gateways can serve quasi-arbitrary content, as hypermerge does not enforce a particular schema—as gateways are intended to be run on an institutional infrastructure (and domain), they should be safe.
 Thus, these gateways should not be open.
 Hypermerge will introduce such functionality soon.

 The gateway does not support (proper) pinning.

+Subscription support poses a bottleneck for the gateway.
+While responding to HTTP requests is easily done---the gateway process has all data already available, as it's local-first, in some way---subscriptions need more information.
+In particular, with the current architecture and version of Hypermerge, we need to create a _diff_ for each repository update.
+This is done by calculating by creating SHA1 hashes of each annotation's JSON-encoded string representation.
+Many updates could easily exhaust a single gateway.
+However, transmitting a complete notebook for each update to _all_ subscribers could exceed the bandwidth quickly.